Virtual CME course on PIMU

 A chance to positively impact future media and technology

-As a student advisor to the Lab, Council members have the opportunity to learn about the latest research on digital media and technology — and its impact on youth — build leadership skills, and contribute to important change initiatives.
-Digital Wellness Lab Student Advisory Council members will:
+Digital Wellness Lab Student Advisory Council members will serve as student advisors to the Lab, giving them the opportunity to learn about the latest research on digital media and technology — and its impact on youth — build leadership skills, and contribute to important change initiatives.

 • Engage in comprehensive conversations about their experiences online;